-As spring gets ever so closer and temperatures begin to rise, snow run off and rain increases the number of calls we receive about flooded basements and sewage backups.
+Now that we are heading into spring, another potential problem that you may encounter is flooding.
+As temperatures begin to rise, snow run off and rain increases, the number of calls we receive about flooded basements and sewage backups increases as well.

 Sewage backups occur when sewage from sewer lines back up into your home or business.
 Basements flood from sewer backups when the sewage water comes up from the drains.